aeternity/protocol/contracts/fate.md

 ### Variant Types

-The variant type is a type consisting of a list oif sizes and a tag (index) where each tag represents a series of values of specified types.
+The variant type is a type consisting of a list of sizes and a tag (index) where each tag represents a series of values of specified types.
 For example you could have the Option type which could be None or Some(Integer).
 The sizes of the variant are 0 and 1 (there are two variants),